aahill50/sqip/README.md

 # This value must be a valid hex-code (without the leading #)
 # Invalid values will be ignored
 sqip -c c0ffee input.jpg

+# Set the number of parallel workers to use (defaults to using all)
+sqip -w 2 input.jpg
 ```

 ### NODE API